 Most people who have reactive hypoglycemia do not require treatment.
 Rather, doctors recommend dietary changes to manage the symptoms.

 That said, if a person needs immediate treatment, doctors advise eating or drinking something that contains 15 grams of carbohydrates.
-Half a cup of juice contains this amount, but the juice should be the regular variety rather than a low calorie version that contains fewer carbohydrates.

 The dietary practices below may help prevent symptoms of reactive hypoglycemia: